felipendc/vicyos-hefftor-polybar/README.md

 ***Border right and left resized to get more room*** <br />

-As you know, my laptop has a "14.0-inch display".
-So, I had to resized the Polybar borders to get more space.<br /> In this Polybar version I've set the the default to: 16 for each side.<br /> You can play around with the numbers, to fit your needs.<br />
+As you know, my laptop has a "14.0-inch display".<br />
+So, I had to resized the Polybar borders to get more space.<br />

+In this Polybar version I've set the the default to: 16 for each side.<br /> You can play around with the numbers, to fit your needs.<br />
 ![Demo](https://i.imgur.com/Aane1MZ.jpg)